luau-lang/luau/docs/performance.md

 ## Optimized garbage collector

 > Note: our garbage collector optimizations are still in progress, so this section doesn't document them.

+## Fast binding interface

+> Note: our optimizations of binding interface are still in progress, so this section doesn't document them.